 - daily and nightly security patrols

-- all items that are found at SAIT Residence is taken to SAIT security for holding
+- all items that are found at SAIT Residence are taken to SAIT security for holding

-- on-site Residence staff who perform rounds of the Residence buildings at night and deal with any issues that may arise.
+- on-site Residence staff who perform rounds of the Residence buildings at night and deal with any issues.

 Need extra spending money?